 You have the right to be represented by your own, "buyer's" agent.
 It's worth taking advantage of this right, so as to have an agent who owes you and only you a fiduciary duty to act in your best interests and keep your personal wishes and information confidential.

-All real estate agents in Massachusetts must present the Massachusetts Mandatory Licensee Disclosure Form to potential clients prior to meeting or discussing a particular property.
+All real estate agents in Massachusetts must present the Massachusetts Mandatory Licensee-Consumer Relationship Disclosure Form to potential clients prior to meeting or discussing a particular property.
 This form discloses whether the agent is representing the seller, the buyer, or both.

 Here's what a buyer's agent will do for you: show you properties for sale, provide a market analysis to help you determine a home's value, discuss negotiating strategy, present your offer to the seller's agent, assist in managing the home inspection, your application for a mortgage, and execution of the purchase and sale agreement, and attend the final walk-through and closing.

-A buyer’s agent can also provide referrals for home inspectors, contractors, or other professionals you may need in connection with your home purchase.
+A buyer's agent can also provide referrals for home inspectors, contractors, or other professionals you might need in connection with your home purchase.

 In most other states, when you decide to buy a house, your real estate agent would write up an offer on a standard form that's used statewide.
 After a bit of negotiating, you and the seller would sign the offer form, thus turning it into your purchase contract.